maxkung101/it-266-Quake_IV_source/README.md

 C++ Edits
 =========
-Player moves similar to that of Quake II
+Player moves similar to that of Quake II.
+Press and hold SHIFT to run (instead of walk).

 Weapons can launch multiple bullets